What was the Enlightenment and why did it change the world?

 As a result, kings and religious leaders, who had long been considered divinely appointed to their positions of power, suddenly faced the scrutiny of a range of new political theories.

-So, what drove these men and women to reject thousands of years of tradition and how it they create the modern society we know today?
+So, what drove these men and women to reject thousands of years of tradition and how did they create the modern society we know today?

-Why the Thirty Years' War undermine the authority of the Church and kings
+Why the Thirty Years' War undermined the authority of the Church and kings

 The Thirty Years' War, which had raged from 1618 to 1648, had been started by religious conflicts between Catholics and Protestants in the Holy Roman Empire as a result of the Protestant Reformation.